Is a root barrier control membrane the right solution for your Japanese Knotweed invasion? Find out how to protect your property.

 - The root barrier control membrane that we supply are scientifically tested and proven to block Japanese knotweed roots.
 Many commercially available root barriers aren’t robust enough to hold back Japanese knotweed rhizomes.

-- We select root barriers that do not need sand blinding or additional fleece protection, lowering the overall cost of the installation.
+- We select barriers that do not need sand blinding or additional fleece protection, lowering the overall cost of root barrier installation.

 - We can supply root barriers that are truly permeable, allowing the flow of nutrients through the soil but still completely effective at controlling root growth.

 - Our root barriers can be used horizontally without causing puddling.

 - Our permeable barriers stop water from pooling, which can lead to root spiraling or concentrations of fibrous roots near the barrier.

 - Our root barriers can be heat welded to avoid joints or gaps where roots could penetrate.

 - Root barriers are available in a wide range of sizes, from small gardener-sized rolls to larger format 5.2 meter wide rolls.
 Where larger sizes are required, the barriers can be heat sealed together with no loss of efficiency.

 - We keep our full range of root barriers in stock.